paritytech/contract-sizes/README.md

 won't work on a compiler targeting another architecture.
 Second, differences in builtin types (address, balance) will prevent the compilation of most contracts.

-Therefore we need to apply substantial changes to every contract before it can beadded to the corpus in order to make it compile and establish comparability.
+Therefore we need to apply substantial changes to every contract before it can bea dded to the corpus in order to make it compile and establish comparability.